UtkarshVerma/UtkarshVerma/README.md

 ### About me
 Hi, this is Utkarsh.
 I'm into developing software, making projects and writing.
 I usually share my experiences with the world on my blog, [BitBanged](https://bitbanged.com).
-In my free time, I like to explore and tweak my Linux installation and sometimes indulge myself in anime.
+When I'm free, I like to explore and tweak my Linux installation and sometimes indulge in anime.

 ### Connect with me
 You can connect with me through the following methods: